 Eczema is a skin condition that usually begins as patchy redness, often on the hands but can appear anywhere on the skin.
 Although there are many triggers, one of the most common is food sensitivity.
 The most common offending foods are milk, eggs, fish, cheese, nuts and food additives.
 Omega-3 fats, zinc and vitamin E may help reduce symptoms.

-This article was updated on 17th July 2017 by nutritional therapist Kerry Torrens.
+This article was last reviewed on 28 June 2018 by Kerry Torrens.

 Jo Lewin works as a Community Nutritionist and private consultant.
 She is a Registered Nutritionist (Public Health) registered with the UKVRN.
 Visit her website at www.nutrijo.co.uk or follow her on Twitter @nutri_jo.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 If you have any concerns about your general health, you should contact your local health care provider.
 See our website terms and conditions for more information.